pulumiverse/pulumi-gandi/README.md

 # Gandi

+**NOTE** this is a community package in [need of new maintainers](https://github.com/pulumiverse/pulumi-gandi/issues/5).

 This repository contains boilerplate code for building a new Pulumi provider which wraps an existing Terraform provider.

 ### Background
 This repository is part of the [guide for authoring and publishing a Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/how-to-author).